allolib-s23/notes-epuzio/index.md

 To play: run ./run.sh tutorials/synthesis/00_DogLoveGenerativeDemo.cpp .

 With this piece, I wanted to incorporate randomness into an original composition based around the work of Devi McCallion/Girls Rituals.
 The piece incorporates randomness in the number of phrases at the start (1, 2 or 3), the number of phrases at the bridge (1 or 2), the patterns of the hi-hat and bass (choosing from 4 preset options), the notes played in the arpeggios (which were based on randomly chosen chord inversions) and the scale the piece was played in.
-I used this piece to demo the note transposition function and chord builder function I created in randomnessHelper.h, since the note transposition function made it easy to change between major scales.
+I used this piece to demo the note transposition function and chord builder function I created in randomness.h, since the note transposition function made it easy to change between major scales.
 This piece is loosely inspired by the work of Devi McCallion/Girls Rituals/Mom, especially the songs “Bloodeater”, “I [Mess] Everything Up” and “Un See Through”.

 ## Piece 3: DogLove V2 (Original Composition)
 [Link to composition](https://github.com/allolib-s23/demo1-epuzio/blob/master/tutorials/synthesis/00_DogLoveV2.cpp)